stelligent/dromedary/README.md

 You'll need the AWS CLI tools [installed](https://aws.amazon.com/cli/) and [configured](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to start.

 You'll also need to create a hosted zone in [Route53](https://aws.amazon.com/route53/).
-This hosted zone does not necessarily need to be publicly available and a registered domain3](https://aws.amazon.com/route53/).
-This hosted zone does not necessarily need to be publicly available and a registered domain3](https://aws.amazon.com/route53/).
 This hosted zone does not necessarily need to be publicly available and a registered domain.

 After cloning the repo, run the bootstrap script to create the environment in which Dromedary will be
 deployed: